Last updated: 14 August 2026

 Adults

 8 to 10 inches is the practical mainstream band for most adults.
-Lighter adults under 70kg can comfortably manage with 6 to 8 inches, while adults between 70 and 100kg are usually better served starting at 8 inches and moving toward 10 inches for extra comfort.
-Above 100kg, see our heavy-sleeper guidance below, since body weight becomes the dominant factor at that point.
+Lighter-build adults can often comfortably manage with 6 to 8 inches, while adults with a heavier build are often better served starting at 8 inches and moving toward 10 inches for extra comfort.
+Body weight is one factor among several โ mattress construction, firmness and personal comfort preference also matter, so it's worth discussing your build directly with the depot rather than relying on a fixed weight figure.

 Couples